*This article was originally released in March 2023 and updated with additional material in November 2024.

 How Big Is the Blended Whiskey Market in the United States?

-In 2021, the blended whiskey segment was led by brands including Seagram’s 7 Crown, Kessler, and Kentucky Deluxe.
-While blended whiskies showed limited growth from 2019 to 2021 compared to straight whiskey, the brands with the most significant growth in the segment were Old Thompson and Calvert Extra.
-In 2021 Millennials and Gen-Z were the most avid drinkers of blended whisky with people aged 25 to 34 commanding a 24% share of total consumption.
-The states that were responsible for selling the most 9L cases of straight whiskey included:
+In 2023, the blended whiskey segment was led by brands including Seagram’s 7 Crown, Kessler, and Kentucky Deluxe.
+While blended whiskies showed limited growth last year compared to straight whiskey, the brands with the most significant growth in the segment were McCormick, Heaven Hill, and Beam’s 8 Star.
+The states that were responsible for selling the most 9L cases of blended whiskey included:

 The states and territories responsible for selling the most blended whiskey cases per capita included: